MeiRR17/PixelProwess/README.md

 # 🎮 PixelProwess – Final Project Guide

+## For the one who examines the project, please contact me so I'll give you the JSON file so you will be able to connect to Firebase.

 Welcome to **PixelProwess**, a simple yet fun 2D platformer game developed as a final project.
 This guide will help any user – even with no prior experience – to set up, run, and use the game from GitHub.